maabed/karak-dashboard-docs/source/index.html.md

 <img src="images/direct_message.png">

-* All you need to do to use this page is to include the blue dashboard style file in addition to the chat JS file as shown in the example.
+* All you need to do to use this page is to include the Karak dashboard style file in addition to the chat JS file as shown in the example.

 ```html
 <!-- Chat JS file -->